jonathaneunice/textdata/docs/notes.rst

   with `Travis-CI <https://travis-ci.org/jonathaneunice/textdata>`_.
   Packaging linting with `pyroma <https://pypi.python.org/pypi/pyroma>`_.

+* Version 2.2.6 updates testing for early 2017 Python
-  Successfully packaged for, and tested against, all late-model versions of
-  Python: 2.6, 2.7, 3.3, 3.4, and 3.5, as well as PyPy 2.6.1 (based on 2.7.10`)
-  and PyPy3 2.4.0 (based on 3.2.5).
-Module should work on Python 3.2, but
+  versions.
+Successfully packaged for, and tested against, all late-model versions of Python: 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6, as well as PyPy 5.6.0 (based on 2.7.12) and PyPy3 5.5.0 (based on 3.3.5).
-  dropped from testing matrix due to its age and lack of a Unicode literal making test specification much more difficult.)
+  Python 3.2 should still work, but is deprecatd.

 * It's tempting to define a constant such as ``Dedent`` that might be the default for the ``lstrip`` parameter, instead of having